building slow: great bones, terrible agony.

 what I love about it

 I’m using GRPC protocol buffers.
-My API types are typed by the compiler.
+My API types are enforced by the compiler.
 If I change the definition of an API message, the code breaks on the client and server side: just like it should.
 Data sent over the wire doesn’t need to be transformed to ASCII, it’s tight and binary.
-Very low decode cost, too.
 I could run the backend on a potato.
 Everything about the architecture is fast and light.